A Harlem Prewar Apartment Stripped to Its Original State

 Photo: Annie Schlechter/Annie Schlechter 2018

-Above the sink, a portfolio of framed prints of vases and urns, including Fluted Column print by Jacques Lamy.
-“He studied Classical and Renaissance style technique” Turner says.
+The Kitchen: Above the sink, a framed portfolio print of Vases et Urnes by Pierre Bouillon.
+To the right is a Fluted Column print by Jacques Lamy.
+“He studied Classical and Renaissance style technique” Turner says of Lamy.
 “Time is ancient and yet present.
 The prints keep me mindful.”

 Photo: Annie Schlechter